-An oracle:
+• An oracle:

-9 An oracle.
-1 Word of Yahweh.
-Yahweh dwells in the land of Hadrach and Damascus for the cities of Aram belong to him as do all the tribes of Israel, 2 and Hamath as well, on its border, and Tyre and Sidon, the people who do good business.
-3Tyre built herself a stronghold and piled up silver like dust, gold like the mud in the street.
-4But the Lord will take away her possessions and throw down her power on the sea and she herself will perish by fire.
+Word of Yahweh.
+Yahweh dwells in the land of Hadrach and Damascus, for the cities of Aram belong to him, as do all the tribes of Israel, and Hamath as well, on its border, and Tyre and Sidon, the people who do good business.
+3 Tyre built herself a stronghold and piled up silver like dust, gold like the mud in the street.
+4But the Lord will take away her possessions and throw down her power on the sea; and she, herself, will perish by fire.

-5Ashkelon will see and be afraid; Gaza, too, will tremble and Ekron as well for her hope will fade.
-The king will disappear from Gaza and Ashkelon will be without inhabitants.
-6People of low birth will occupy Ashdod.
+Ashkelon will see and be afraid; Gaza, too, will tremble, and Ekron, as well; for her hope will fade.
+The king will disappear from Gaza; and Ashkelon will be without inhabitants.
+6 People of low birth will occupy Ashdod.
 I will put an end to the pride of the Philistines.
-7I shall take the meat with blood from their mouth and their unclean food from between their teeth.
-Only a remnant of them will be left and they will become like a clan among the Judeans.
+7 I shall take the meat with blood from their mouth and their unclean food from between their teeth.
+Only a remnant of them will be left; and they will become like a clan among the Judeans.
 The people of Ekron will be like the Jebusites at the present time.
-81 in us.
-We can apply what was said about Isaiah 65 here: we must guide our countries toward this peace, full of rejoicing that only God can bring about.
+8I shall camp, as a guard, near my house, to protect it from all who come and go.
+No longer shall an oppressor crush them now, for I am aware of their affliction.